torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 A hackathon, fundamentally, is an event where people come together and make cool stuff.
 Generally people will work together on teams to create a new project that they will then submit for judging and prizes.
-There's generally free food, swag and companies who sponsor the event.
+There's usually free food, swag and companies who sponsor the event.
 Hackathons range in length from 12 hours to 48 hours.
 Some attendees will stay at the venue and (maybe) sleep.

 Making stuff doesn't necessarily mean programming by the way.
 You can